ibm-cloud-docs/solution-tutorials/dynamic-content-cdn.md

 * `kubectl` to interact with Kubernetes clusters,
 * `git` to clone source code repository.

 <!--##istutorial#-->
 You will find instructions to download and install these tools for your operating environment in the [Getting started with solution tutorials](/docs/solution-tutorials?topic=solution-tutorials-tutorials) guide.
 <!--#/istutorial#-->

 In addition: A minimal cluster with one (1) zone, one (1) worker node and the smallest available size (**Flavor**) is sufficient for this tutorial.

-Open the [Kubernetes clusters](/kubernetes/clusters) and click **Create cluster**.
+Open the [Kubernetes clusters](/kubernetes/clusters){: external} and click **Create cluster**.
 See the documentation referenced below for more details based on the cluster type.
 Summary:
 - Click **Standard tier cluster**
 - For Kubernetes on VPC infrastructure see reference documentation [Creating VPC clusters](/docs/containers?topic=containers-cluster-create-vpc-gen2&interface=ui).
    - Click **Create VPC**: